AdamBoley/Viscosity-Calculator/README.md

 ## **Icons**

 Two icons are used in this project - a tick and a cross.
 These are inserted using JavaScript, along with the output messages.
-This serves to reinforce the output message, and forestall any ambiguity.
+This serves to reinforce the output message, and forestall any misunderstanding by the user.

 ## **Favicon**